sqrew/tunes/book/src/introduction.md

 ## Why Tunes?

 **If you need:**
-- ✅ Synthesis and composition in Rust
+- Synthesis and composition in Rust
-- ✅ Real-time concurrent playback
+- Real-time concurrent playback
-- ✅ Export to WAV/FLAC/MIDI/STEM
+- Export to WAV/FLAC/MIDI/STEM
-- ✅ Algorithmic/generative music
+- Algorithmic/generative music
-- ✅ No runtime dependencies
+- No runtime dependencies

-**Then Tunes is for you.**
+**Tunes addresses these requirements.**

 **If you need:**
 - Visual live coding interface → Consider [Sonic Pi](https://sonic-pi.net/)